casper-network/docs/source/docs/casper/resources/migrate.md

 public fun max(a: u8, b: u8): (u8, bool) {}
 ```

-In the Aptos Blockchain, it is possible to return one or more values from a function.
+In the Aptos blockchain, it is possible to return one or more values from a function.

 </TabItem>
 <TabItem value="Solana" label="Solana">